The sheer quantity of works allow for plenty of WallBangers

 This could be Handwaved by saying that the depowering was just God (the story is called "Act of God") arbitrarily choosing people to render mortal, what with him being God and all.
 This is even stupider.

-Wonder Woman herself suggests this and becomes a Christian and begins praying in church.
+- Wonder Woman herself supports the idea of Godly punishment and becomes a Christian and begins praying in church.
 Wonder Woman is from an ancient society of Greek Amazons who worship the Greek Pantheon, who Wonder Woman got her powers from; and she has met her own Gods!
 She's practically a demi-God herself.
 Did getting Hijacked by Jesus become so literal in that story that the Greek Gods don't exist anymore — wait, maybe it is, what with magical beings disappearing, but we are getting into thorny ontological territory here.
 It's as if Marvel's Thor became Jewish.

 "...
 And what happened when you started feeling down?
 You quit!
 What happened when Carol dumped you?
 You took off runnin'!
 What about when Arisia dumped you?
 And when the gremlins gave you the boot?
 Did you stand up?
 Did you fight?
 Yeah, you talk about bein' 'back,' but here you come to me, tryin' to bargain.
 Beggin' me.
 Face it, Jordan.
 You're just an old chicken."

 - If you ask someone who voted for Jason Todd to die why they voted that way, they'll usually cite his actions in Jim Starlin's "The Diplomat's Son" from Batman #424.
 Problem is, that story is a blatant Idiot Plot.
 The story opens with Jason beating down a rapist and turning him over to the police, only to discover that he's the titular diplomat's son.
 Yes, this is one of those stories where "diplomatic immunity" means "diplomats can commit any atrocity they like and law enforcement is powerless to stop them," so he walks.
 Seriously, ask any FBI agent and they could list a dozen different ways they could legally nail him.
 As for the rape victim, she is left alone in her apartment, with no police protection or counseling of any kind.
 I'm sure this won't lead to any negative outcome—oh look, the rapist just gave her a phone call threatening to come after her again and she hanged herself.
 This leads to Robin confronting the rapist on a balcony, where he falls to his death and it's strongly implied that Robin pushed him.
 That's right, Jason Todd (allegedly) broke the Thou Shalt Not Kill rule against a villain who got away with his crimes due to a legal technicality that doesn't actually exist, and that's why people wanted him to die.Additional Info

-And then, to top off then event, we find out that Roy Harper somehow managed to fight him to a standstill before loosing his arm, and Green Arrow killed Prometheus singlehandedly at the end of the event.
-Yep, those two Badass Normals are logically so much more competant that ten plus superhumans.
+- And then, to top off the event, we find out that Roy Harper somehow managed to fight him to a standstill before loosing his arm, and Green Arrow killed Prometheus singlehandedly at the end of the event.
+Yep, those two Badass Normals are logically so much more competent that ten plus superhumans.

 The knockoff explanation is at least understandable.
 Prometheus was subject to so many Wallbanger storylines after Morrison's run on JLA that something needed to be done to get him back to even Badass Normal status.
 To summarize, Prometheus lost his access to the Ghost Zone, apparently lost his ability to download files on heroes, nearly got killed in two shots by Green Arrow, and was reduced to running around with a pair of pistols acting as The Dragon to Hush, who was also being written badly.
 It's not Simone or Robinson's fault that Gail was the only writer who handled Prometheus well during that period.

-Superman Unchained #3: General Lane dressed down Superman, telling his real issue with Superman is not that he's an alien or that he's that powerful and accountable to no one; but that Superman is a coward for not engaging despots and warlords around the world, choosing to save lives in highly visible incidents for the ego boost.
-Setting aside the fact that Gen. Lane is clearly projecting (as if a US Army general doesn't understand the Geo-political hornets' nest those kinds of actions would stir up), and the fact this highlights the issue of bringing real-world politics in such a fantastic setting.
-The real wallbanger here is that standing behind Lane during that entire scene is Wraith, a government-controlled metahuman who is not only (apparently) more powerful than Superman, but has been the government's ace-in-the-hole since 1938.
+- Superman Unchained #3: General Lane dresses down Superman, telling him that his real issue with Superman is not that he's an alien or that he's too powerful and accountable to no one; but that Superman is a coward for not engaging despots and warlords around the world, choosing to save lives in highly visible incidents for the ego boost.
+Setting aside the fact that General Lane is clearly projecting (as if a US Army general doesn't understand the Geo-political hornets' nest those kinds of actions would stir up), and the fact that this highlights the issue of bringing real-world politics into such a fantastic setting, the real wallbanger here is that standing behind Lane during that entire scene is Wraith, a government-controlled metahuman who is not only (apparently) more powerful than Superman, but has been the government's ace-in-the-hole since 1938.
 So...
-Gen. Lane just chewed out Superman for not engaging global threats, but the US Government apparently never considered using Wraith to take down Imperial Japan or Nazi Germany or the Viet Cong or Osama Bin Laden - all legitimate wartime targets?
+General Lane just chewed out Superman for not engaging global threats, but the US Government apparently never considered using Wraith to take down Imperial Japan, Nazi Germany, the Viet Cong or Osama Bin Laden - all legitimate wartime targets?
 They just sat on this living superweapon for seven decades?